ChatGPT Apps 🤝 MCP

 Tool descriptions are runtime prompts, not documentation.
 The LLM reads them at execution time.
 Write them like you’re instructing a junior developer, not documenting an API.

 Encode the workflow, not just the action.
-The best tool descriptions tell the LLM what to do before calling the tool, what to do after, and what to do when things go wrong.
+The tool descriptions tell the LLM what to do before calling the tool, what to do after, and what to do when things go wrong.

 Use negative examples.
 Showing what NOT to do is surprisingly effective.
 Most tools only show happy paths.
 Adding anti-patterns reduces misuse.